jbuc/obsidian-curator/README.md

 You can trigger by command.

-## Rules
+## Filter rules (beta)

-1. Enter the property you want to evaluate.
-Supported shortcuts include `tags`, `tag`, `title`, `name`, `folder`, and `path`.
-Any frontmatter key can also be referenced using either its bare name (`status`) or the explicit `frontmatter.` prefix (`frontmatter.status`).
-2. Provide the exact value to match.
-Comparisons are case sensitive.
-3. (Optional) Specify a title pattern using a JavaScript regular expression if you want to move notes based on their name instead of a property value.
-4. Choose the destination folder for notes that satisfy the rule.
-5. The rules are checked from top to bottom.
-The note is moved by the **first matching rule.**
+1. Enable **Filter engine** in the plugin settings (Settings → Community plugins → Auto Note Mover).
+2. Define a filter tree by combining groups (`all`, `any`, `none`) and individual conditions.
+Properties can reference file metadata (e.g., `file.name`, `file.folder`, `tags`, `frontmatter.status`).
+Comparators currently include `equals`, `contains`, `startsWith`, `endsWith`, `matchesRegex`, `exists`, and `notExists`.
+Set `negate: true` on a condition to invert it.
+3. Add one or more actions to run when the filter matches.
+Actions execute sequentially, so you can move a note, apply a template, and rename it in one pass.
+4. Decide whether the rule should stop evaluation (`stopOnMatch`) or allow later rules to run.
+5. Save the JSON in the temporary editor.
+See `docs/filter-engine-sample.json` for ready-to-use examples that mirror the mockups above.

 Tips:

 - Tags are automatically normalized so `#project` and `project` both match when you specify the `tags` property.
 - Frontmatter arrays (e.g., `status: [planning, drafting]`) are checked entry by entry, so matching either value moves the note.
+- Regex conditions support both raw patterns (`project`) and literal syntax (`/pattern/flags`).
+- Use descriptive property names (e.g., `frontmatter.type`) to avoid confusion with similarly named fields in different contexts.

+## Legacy property rules (deprecated)

+The original UI for simple tag/title-to-folder rules has been removed, but existing configurations continue to run when the filter engine is disabled.

+1. Enter the property you want to evaluate (for example: tags, type, status, folder, path).
+2. Provide the exact value to match for that property.
+3. (Optional) Define a title pattern using JavaScript regular expressions if you want to move notes based on their name.
+4. Choose the destination folder for matching notes.
+5. Rules run from top to bottom.
+Notes are moved by the **first matching rule.**

+Legacy tips still apply while this mode is enabled:

+- Tags are automatically normalized so `#project` and `project` both match when you specify the `tags` property.
+- Frontmatter arrays (e.g., `status: [planning, drafting]`) are checked entry by entry, so matching either value moves the note.
 - Title patterns always use JavaScript regular expressions (e.g., `^Daily-\\d+$`).
 - Use the `title` or `name` property for exact matches; rely on the Title Pattern field when you need regex-based matching.
 - Use descriptive property names (e.g., `frontmatter.type`) to avoid confusion with similarly named fields in different contexts.

-## Filter Engine (beta)

-Enable **Filter engine** under the plugin settings to try the new nested criteria workflow (legacy property rules are ignored while this is enabled).

-- Build rules as JSON objects that follow the schema in `filter/filterTypes.ts`.
-Each rule combines a filter tree (`group` + `condition` nodes) and a list of actions (`move`, `applyTemplate`, `rename`, etc.).
-- Stack multiple actions to move a note, inject a template, and adjust its title in a single pass.
-- Set `stopOnMatch` on a rule to halt evaluation once it fires; leave it `false` to let subsequent rules run.
-- Use `docs/filter-engine-sample.json` as a starting point—it mirrors the mockup shared earlier and can be pasted directly into the temporary JSON editor.

 ## Notice